The Best Business and Commercial Security Solutions of 2026

 Equipment Costs Packages starting at $269 Monitoring Options Professional and DIY Monthly Monitoring Costs Starting at $24.99 per month Contract Lengths Month-to-month or 36 months and up Installation Options Professional and DIY Smart Platform Integration Alexa and Google Home Type of Security Solution

-ADT used to offer all its business security solutions under one roof, ADT Commercial, but it has been divided into two separate operations.
+ADT used to offer all its commercial security solutions under one roof, ADT Commercial, but it has been divided into two separate operations.
 ADT’s business security for small businesses remains under ADT, but its commercial offering is now called Everon and is under the management of the Chicago-based company GTCR.1

 Although it isn’t the ADT brand we all know and love, Everon provides a broader range of products and services aimed at medium-sized and large businesses, including security staffing and cybersecurity.
 If your company has multiple facilities, we suggest reviewing all of the options available to you at Everon.